panpanzhang99299/panpanzhang99299.github.io/_posts/2024-05-20-new-paper-SIB.md

   - Publication
 ---

-Our method paper "Predictive partly conditional models for longitudinal ordinal outcomes with application to Alzheimer’s disease progression" has been accepted for publication in *Statistics in Bioscience*; [DOI](https://doi.org/10.1007/s12561-024-09433-w).
+Our method paper "Predictive Partly Conditional Models for Longitudinal Ordinal Outcomes with Application to Alzheimer’s Disease Progression" has been accepted for publication in *Statistics in Bioscience*; [DOI](https://doi.org/10.1007/s12561-024-09433-w).

-**New paper** in *Statistics in Bioscience*!
+New paper in *Statistics in Bioscience*!
 =====